“Once they saw her they went absolutely wild. I think if Judy hadn’t sung there would have been a riot.” – A spokesman for The London Palladium, 1964

 The on-set photos of Judy with co-star James Mason and director George Cukor taken by Bob Willoughby were provided by Kim Lundgreen.
 Thanks, Kim!

-July 23, 1958: Judy opened a two-week engagement at The Coconut Grove in Hollywood, CA. The engagement consisted of a sixty-minute show featuring just Judy, no opening or supporting acts.
+July 23, 1958: Judy opened a two-week engagement at The Coconut Grove in Hollywood, CA. The engagement consisted of a sixty-minute show featuring just Judy, with no opening or supporting acts.
 Judy performed one show a night, plus two shows nightly on the weekends.

 The show is notable for featuring the debuts of the now-famous “Garland Overture” and the specially arranged “When You’re Smiling” which poked fun at Judy’s recent weight gain and her recent problems with the law in New York over back taxes.
 Judy’s songs also included: “Day In, Day Out”; “I Can’t Give You Anything But Love”; “Zing!
 Went The Strings Of My Heart”; “Purple People Eater”; “Judy’s Olio”; “When The Sun Comes Out”; “Rock-A-Bye Your Baby”; Over The Rainbow”; “After You’ve Gone”; “Chicago”; “A Pretty Girl Milking Her Cow”; “Liza”; “Me And My Shadow”; and “Swanee.”